civol/HDLRuby/README.md

 ### Type compatibility and conversion

-The basis of all the types in HDLRuby is the vector of bits (bitvector) where each bit can have four values: 0, 1, Z and X (for undefined).
+The basis of all the types in HDLRuby is the vector of bits (bit vector) where each bit can have four values: 0, 1, Z, and X (for undefined).
 Bit vectors are by default unsigned but can be set to be signed.
-When performing computations between signals of different bitvector type, the shorter signal is extended to the size of the larger one preserving its sign if it is signed.
+When performing computations between signals of different bit-vector types, the shorter signal is extended to the size of the larger one preserving its sign if it is signed.

-While the underlying structure of any HDLRuby type is the bitvector, complex types can be defined.
+While the underlying structure of any HDLRuby type is the bit vector, complex types can be defined.
 When using such types in computational expressions and assignments they are first implicitly converted to an unsigned bit vector of the same size.

 ## Expressions
 <a name="expressions"></a>

 Expressions are any construct that represents a value associated with a type.
-They include [immediate values](#values), [reference to signals](#references) and operations among other expressions using [expression operators](#operators).
+They include [immediate values](#immediate-values), [reference to signals](#references) and operations among other expressions using [expression operators](#expression-operators).

 ### Immediate values
-<a name="values"></a>

-The immediate values of HDLRuby can represent vectors of `bit`, `unsigned` and `signed`, and integer or floating-point numbers.
+The immediate values of HDLRuby can represent vectors of `bit`, `unsigned`, and `signed`, and integer or floating-point numbers.
 They are prefixed by a `_` character and include a header that indicates the vector type and the base used for representing the value, followed by a numeral representing the value.
-The bit width of a value is obtained by default from the width of the numeral, but it is also possible to enforce it in the header.
+The bit width of a value is obtained by default from the width of the numeral, but it is also possible to specify it in the header.
+In addition, the character `_` can be put anywhere in the number to increase the readability, but it will be ignored.

-The vector type specifiers are the followings:
+The vector type specifiers are the following:

  - `b`: `bit` type, can be omitted,

  - `u`: `unsigned` type, (equivalent to `b` and can be used for avoiding confusion with the binary specifier),

- - `s`: `signed` type, the last figure is sign extended if required by the binary, octal and hexadecimal bases, but not for the decimal base.
+ - `s`: `signed` type, the last figure is sign-extended if required by the binary, octal, and hexadecimal bases, but not for the decimal base.

-The base specifiers are the followings:
+The base specifiers are the following:

- - `b`: binary, can be omitted,
+ - `b`: binary,

  - `o`: octal,